 To encourage qualified applicants to apply to our new Forest Materials Ph.D. program, FB is offering financial support for promising U.S. citizens or permanent residents interested in obtaining a doctoral degree in the area of Advanced Forest Biomaterial Products.
 This premier support package is funded by the USDA and NC State.
 It includes a $25,000 stipend per year, all tuition fees and health insurance for four years.
 Travel expenses for a travel abroad research experience is also included.
 Candidates should be interested in the science involved in the conversion of natural forest resources to advanced materials to meet societal needs.
 Appropriate student backgrounds include chemistry, chemical engineering, material science, wood and paper science and other scientific areas.

-Interested applicants should email Dr. Ilona Peszlen, Director of Graduate Programs, or call her at 919.515.1265 for more program information.
+Interested applicants should email Dr. Ilona Peszlen, Associate Professor of Forest Biomaterials, or call her at 919.513.1265 for more program information.